 A CBS News Political Contributor and columnist and frequent commentator, Lynda regularly appears in major national and international broadcast, print, and interactive news media.
 She has been featured on Glassceiling.com as part of its running series on female leaders and was also profiled by Modernae Woman.

-Lynda helped launch 270 Strategies after serving most recently as director of communications for the National Highway Traffic Safety Administration at the U.S. Department of Transportation.
-As one of the five presidential appointees at the helm of the nation's top automotive safety agency, she steered NHTSA through numerous communications crises and helped inform key policy decisions by Transportation Secretary Ray LaHood, NHTSA Administrator David Strickland, and White House officials.
+Lynda helped launch 270 Strategies after serving as director of communications for the National Highway Traffic Safety Administration at the U.S. Department of Transportation.
+As one of the five presidential appointees at the helm of the nation's top automotive safety agency, she steered NHTSA through numerous communications crises and helped inform key policy decisions by Transportation Secretary Ray LaHood, NHTSA Administrator David Strickland, and Obama White House officials.
 In this role, Lynda oversaw the agency's nationwide earned and paid media efforts, including messaging on federal regulations, new automotive safety technologies, and vehicle fuel economy, as well as nearly $30 million each year dedicated to NHTSA's "Click It or Ticket" and "Drive Sober or Get Pulled Over" campaigns.

-Prior to coming to 270 Strategies, Lynda managed high-profile communications operations across government, politics, and labor, leading teams at the federal and state levels, the Democratic National Committee, and SEIU.
-Over four presidential cycles, she has worked as both an organizer and a communications lead on political campaigns in the key battleground states of Virginia and Ohio, and in the red clay turf of East Texas.
+Prior to cofounding 270 Strategies, Lynda managed high-profile communications operations across government, politics, and labor -- leading teams at the federal and state levels, the Democratic National Committee, and the Service Employees International Union (SEIU).
+Over four presidential cycles, she worked as both an organizer and a communications lead on political campaigns in the key battleground states of Virginia and Ohio, and in the red clay turf of East Texas.